stackmutt/whoisd/README.md

 ]
 ```

-- "format" - special instructions to indicate how to display field, examples of the use of this will be shown below
+- "format" - special instructions to indicate how to display field, the examples shown below
-- "{date}" - used in the format to indicate that the field is a date and need special formatting of the date RFС3339
+- "{date}" - used in the format to indicate that the field is a 'date' and need special formatting of the date RFС3339

 ```json
 [